mshojaei77/GoogleGPT/README.md

 ### Running the Web Application

-1. Open `app.py` and replace the placeholder `'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'` with your OpenAI API key in the `openai_client` initialization.
+1. Open `app.py` and replace the placeholder `'YOUR API KEY'` with your OpenAI API key in the `openai_client` initialization.

 2. Run the Web App: Execute `python app.py` in the terminal to start the Flask development server.